cap-js/docs/advanced/fiori.md

 ###### ... in Node.js

-You can add your validation logic before the operation handler for either CRUD or draft specific events.
+You can add your validation logic before the operation handler for either CRUD or draft-specific events.
 See [Node.js > Fiori Support > Handlers Registration](../node.js/fiori#draft-support) for more details about handler registration.

 <div id="query-data-draft-enabled" />